-The Sebastian River Area has over 20,000 acres of preserve ideal for hiking, birding and horseback riding.
-Sebastian is home to Pelican Island, America’s 1st National Wildlife Refuge, with over 130 species of birds.
-The St. Sebastian River Preserve State Park, part of the Great Florida Birding Trail, is considered one of the top birding locations in the U.S. Archie Carr National Wildlife Refuge, a 248-acre refuge spanning 20.5 miles long, was designated to protect habitat for what is the most significant area for loggerhead sea turtle nesting in the Western Hemisphere, and the most significant area for green turtle nesting in North America
+The Sebastian River Area has more than 20,000 acres of preserve ideal for hiking, birding and horseback riding.
+Sebastian is home to Pelican Island, America’s first National Wildlife Refuge, with more than 130 species of birds.
+The St. Sebastian River Preserve State Park, part of the Great Florida Birding Trail, is considered one of the top birding locations in the U.S. Archie Carr National Wildlife Refuge, a 248-acre refuge spanning 20.5 miles long, was designated to protect habitat for what is the most significant area for loggerhead sea turtle nesting in the Western Hemisphere and the most significant area for green turtle nesting in North America

 The Sebastian River Area also offers great inshore fishing.
-There are over 13,000 acres of freshwater wilderness famous for trophy bass, the diverse Indian River Lagoon, North America’s most biologically diverse estuary, has hundreds of species of fish and the St. Sebastian River takes you back in time with its “Old Florida” charm.
-These beautiful waterways not only offer amazing fishing opportunities but also the perfect scenery for pontoon boat and airboat tours, kayaking, and paddle boarding.
+There are more than 13,000 acres of freshwater wilderness famous for trophy bass, the diverse Indian River Lagoon—North America’s most biologically diverse estuary—has hundreds of species of fish and the St. Sebastian River takes you back in time with its “Old Florida” charm.
+These beautiful waterways not only offer amazing fishing opportunities but also the perfect scenery for pontoon boat and airboat tours, kayaking and paddle boarding.

 Sebastian is also well known for the rare antiquities that have washed upon its shores.
 The shipwreck from the 1715 Spanish Plate Fleet left many treasures along Sebastian’s coast.
-Many treasure hunters continue to search our shoreline for other artifacts that were lost in history.
+Treasure hunters continue to search our shoreline for other artifacts that were lost in history.

-Sebastian boasts one of the most spectacular skydiving views in the world!
-Both tandem and experienced jumpers travel from all over the world to plunge from an altitude of 13,500 feet and experience the breathtaking view!
+Sebastian boasts one of the most spectacular skydiving views in the world.
+Both tandem and experienced jumpers travel here to plunge from an altitude of 13,500 feet and experience the breathtaking scenery.